usri/aks-levelup/Security/Storing-secrets-securely/README.md

     <img src="pictures/secret-deleted-automatically.PNG" alt="key creation" style="zoom:50%;" />

-### Bringing it all together
+### Bringing it all together: Challenge

-Now that we have our secret securely stored in keyvault and syncing with our Kubernetes secrets. lets deploy the rest of the microservice to ensure everything works as expected.
-We begin by deleting the objects in the ratingsapp namespace since we dont need them anymore
+Now that we have our secret securely stored in keyvault and syncing with our Kubernetes secrets, try and deploy the rest of the microservice to ensure everything works as expected.
+We begin by deleting the objects in the ratingsapp namespace since we dont need them anymore. **Here are some tips**:

 ```bash
 kubectl delete -f ratings-web-service.yaml -n ratingsapp